dnaeon/dnaeon.github.io/_posts/2020-08-05-openssh-private-key-binary-format.md

 ;; This one is a buffer, in which the public key is embedded.
 ;; Size of the buffer is determined by the uint32 value, ;; which preceeds it.
-;; The example below specifies the fields used by an ;; RSA public key.
-Keep in mind that different public ;; keys will have a different set of fields. uint32 (size of buffer)
+;; The public components below are for RSA public keys. uint32 (size of buffer)
     string keytype ("ssh-rsa")
     mpint  e       (RSA public exponent)